floooh/floooh.github.io/_posts/2021-12-17-cycle-stepped-z80.md

 it overlays the memory read machine cycle for loading the immediate value **n** over those 8 extra clock cycles.

-This is handled with a special d-loading cycle, which then jumps into the middle of the original **LD (HL),n** payload.
+This is handled with a special d-loading decoder block, which then jumps into the middle of the original **LD (HL),n** payload.

 The special d/n-loading decoder block looks like this: